appleple/smartblock/README.md

 # SmartBlock

-SmartBlock.js is a JavaScript which enables you to write contents easily on websites even with <span style="font-weight:bold">SmartPhone</span>.
+SmartBlock.js is a JavaScript which enables you to write contents easily on websites even with **SmartPhone**.

 ## Features